Diyckstra/terraform-provider-deyckstra/website/docs/d/ebs_snapshot.md

 * `snapshot_ids` - (Optional) Returns information on a specific snapshot ID.
 * `restorable_by_user_ids` - (Optional) List of the project IDs (`project@customer`).
   that can create volumes from the snapshot.
-* `filter` - (Optional) One or more name/value pairs to filter.
+* `filter` - (Optional) One or more name/value pairs to use as filters.

-For more information about filtering, see the [EC2 API documentation][describe-snapshots].
+	Valid names and values can be found in the [EC2 API documentation][describe-snapshots].

 ## Attributes Reference